rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

-   This section MUST be patterned after the latest approved template (available at <https://trac.ietf.org/trac/ops/wiki/yang-security- guidelines>).  {{sec-security-template}} contains the security considerations template dated 2013-05-08 and last updated on 2018-07-02.
+   This section MUST be patterned after the latest approved template (available at <https://trac.ietf.org/trac/ops/wiki/yang-security- guidelines>).  {{sec-security-template}} contains the security considerations template dated 2013-05-08 and last updated on 2018-10-18.
 Authors MUST check the web page at the URL listed above in case there is a more recent version available.

    In particular:

-   o  Writable data nodes that could be especially disruptive if abused
-      MUST be explicitly listed by name, and the associated security risks MUST be explained.
+   * Writable data nodes that could be especially disruptive if abused MUST be explicitly listed by name, and the associated security risks MUST be explained.

-   o  Readable data nodes that contain especially sensitive information
-      or that raise significant privacy concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.
+   * Readable data nodes that contain especially sensitive information or that raise significant privacy concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.

-   o  Operations (i.e., YANG "rpc" statements) that are potentially
-      harmful to system behavior or that raise significant privacy concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.
+   * Operations (i.e., YANG "rpc" statements) that are potentially harmful to system behavior or that raise significant privacy concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.